U.S. Route 202 in Pennsylvania: Bucks County

 1st Lt.
 Travis L. Manion Memorial Bridge over the Neshaminy Creek.
 The road heads through a mix of fields and woods and turns to the northeast, passing over Almshouse Road.
 The route curves back to the east and runs through more woodland, coming to an intersection with Lower State Road.
 Here, the US 202 Parkway Trail crosses to the south of the roadway.
 US 202 continues along the parkway past residential subdivisions and crosses under Wells Road before it curves northeast, heading northwest of Doylestown Central Park.
 The road passes over New Britain Road, at which point the parallel US 202 Parkway Trail ends.

 The parkway ends and US 202 transitions into a four-lane freeway, coming to a cloverleaf interchange with the PA 611 freeway.
 The US 202 freeway bypasses the borough of Doylestown to the south and runs through wooded areas, reaching a diamond interchange with South Main Street that serves the borough.
 Here, the roadway passes through a small section of the borough of Doylestown before heading back into Doylestown Township and running through woodland with nearby residential development.
 The freeway section of US 202 ends at an at-grade intersection with East State Street.

-At this point, US 202 continues as four-lane divided Buckingham Pike, crossing PA 313 and entering Buckingham Township.
+At this point, US 202 continues as four-lane divided Buckingham Pike between Doylestown to the north and Doylestown Township to the south, crossing PA 313 and entering Buckingham Township.
 Past this intersection, the road becomes two-lane undivided Doylestown Buckingham Pike and it heads east-northeast through a mix of wooded residential neighborhoods and some fields, bending to the east and crossing Watson Creek.
 The route continues through woodland with housing developments, curving to the northeast.
 US 202 heads east into the community of Buckingham, where it becomes a divided highway and comes to an intersection with PA 413.
 The road passes more development and becomes undivided, reaching a junction with PA 263.
 This junction has no access from northbound PA 263 to southbound US 202; access is provided via PA 413.
 At this point, US 202 turns northeast for a concurrency with PA 263 on two-lane undivided York Road.
 The two routes head through fields and woodland with some development, passing through the community of Holicong and crossing Lahaska Creek.